Tour Review: Adventures by Disney’s Peru Tour Is a Riveting Family Adventure

-Adventures by Disney’s Peru tour brings stories and history to life in Cusco, the Sacred Valley, and Machu Picchu.
-The physically active eight-day tour visits 14 attractions, including archeological sites such as Machu Picchu, the Moray Ruins, and Sacsayhuaman, and it includes other activities like river rafting and a visit to a llama and alpaca farm.
+Adventures by Disney’s Peru tour brings stories and history to life in Cusco, the Sacred Valley, and Machu Picchu for kids and adult alike.
+On this physically active eight-day tour, we visited 14 attractions, including archeological sites such as Machu Picchu, the Moray Ruins, and Sacsayhuaman, and it includes other activities like river rafting and a visit to a llama and alpaca farm.

-Of note for people thinking of traveling with Adventures by Disney for the first time is that while there is the occasional nod to Disney characters, the real star of the show is Peru and the ancient Inca culture.
+As an Adventures by Disney first-timer, I was impressed that though there was the occasional nod to Disney characters, the real star of the show was Peru and the ancient Inca culture.
 The company’s Adventure Guides are gifted storytellers, and the tour’s focus on upscale accommodations, seamless service, and access to experiences is what really sets this Adventures by Disney Peru tour apart from others.
+And the tour was equally geared to kids and adults—in fact, some of the travel groups on my tour were all-adult groups like adult kids and parents, friend groups, and sisters traveling together.

 THE SCOOP: What to Know About Adventures by Disney Before You Book